vtnerd/MaidSafe-Encrypt/docs/data_map_encryptor.md

 # Data Map Encryption #
 Encryption of the data map uses 256-bit AES in CBC mode.
-The key/iv are taken from the output of SHA512, whose input is a secret 512-bit key from the parent, another secret 512-bit key, a publicly known 64-bit counter, and a publicly known randomly generated 64-bit value.
+The key/iv are taken from the output of SHA512, whose input is a secret 512-bit key from the parent, another secret 512-bit key, a publicly known 64-bit counter, and a publicly known randomly generated 64-bit value generated for each encryption attempt.
 The ciphertext, counter, and 64-bit random value are authenticated using HMAC-SHA512, with two entirely different secret 512-bit keys.

 ## Diagram ##
 ```